apiflask/apiflask/docs/openapi.md

 !!! note "Code-first or Design-first"

-    There are two approachs when working with OpenAPI: Code-first and Design-first.
+    There are two approaches when working with OpenAPI: Code-first and Design-first.
-    APIFlask currently only support the last way.
+    APIFlask currently only supports the last way.
 It generates the OpenAPI spec for you after you write the code.
 We will try to support the Design-first approach after the 1.0 version is released.

 ## A general view of the OpenAPI support

-APIFlask collects the information from the configuration values, reigistered routes, and the information you passed through decorators, then generates the OpenAPI spec based on these information.
+APIFlask collects the information from the configuration values, registered routes, and the information you passed through decorators, then generates the OpenAPI spec based on these information.